tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Managed disks support [availability zones](/azure/reliability/availability-zones-overview), which help protect your applications from datacenter failures.
 Availability zones are unique physical locations within an Azure region.
 Each zone consists of one or more datacenters equipped with independent power, cooling, and networking.
 To ensure resiliency, there's a minimum of three separate zones in all enabled regions.

 For information about the service-level agreement (SLA) for VM uptime with availability zones, see the [page for Azure SLAs](https://azure.microsoft.com/support/legal/sla/).

+### Performance options

+The demands and needs of your workload can shift over time, either due to high demand during a holiday, sudden bursts of traffic, or scaling up to meet client needs.
+Azure managed disks have several capabilities you can take advantage of to improve their performance and match the shifting needs of your workloads.
+Different disk types offer different capabilities, some disk types have capabilities you can use to ensure their performance automatically shifts to meet the changing demands of your workload, others require manual adjustment, and other disk types can't do either.

+To learn about the options each disk type has, see [Overview of options to improve Azure managed disk performance](disks-performance-options.md)

 ### Backup and disaster recovery options